kdave/btrfsmaintenance/README.md

 The balance command uses filters to do the work in smaller batches.

+The impact with quota groups enabled can be extreme.
+The balance operation performs quota group accounting for every extent being relocated, which can have the impact of stalling the file system for an extended period of time.

 __Expected result:__ If possible all the underused chunks are removed, the value of `total` in output of `btrfs fi df /path` should be lower than before.
 Check the logs.